Mart Teunnissen is Policy advisor Transport & Tourism at VVD

-“I am very interested in international and political history and liked the interdisciplinary approach of the master International Relations in Historical Perspective.
-I believe it is crucial in the field of international relations to reason with knowledge of the past, as political questions cannot be answered fully and adequately without a broad perspective.
+“I am very interested in international and political history, and liked the interdisciplinary approach of the master International Relations in Historical Perspective.
+I believe it is crucial for the field of international relations to reason with knowledge of the past, as political questions cannot be answered fully and adequately without a broad perspective.

-During the master programme I have learned so much and been challenged a lot.
-What I liked most about it, were the people involved.
+During the Master’s programme, I have learned so much and have been challenged a lot.
+What I liked most about it were the people involved.
 The teachers and my fellow students are all so passionate and interesting.
 It was inspiring to work together with (soon to be) academics with all kinds of different backgrounds, disciplines and nationalities.

-In February I started my internship at the Ministry of Foreign Affairs.
+In February, I started my internship at the Ministry of Foreign Affairs.
 Aside from this being a wonderful educational experience, this also resulted in a part-time contract at the Ministry.
-In September I will combine my job at the Ministry of Foreign Affairs with a second internship at the Ministry of Defense, where I will write my thesis at the Dutch Institute of Military History (NIMH).
+In September, I will combine my job at the Ministry of Foreign Affairs with a second internship at the Ministry of Defence, where I will write my thesis at the Dutch Institute of Military History (NIMH).
 I am very happy that I got the opportunity to do two internships during this master.
-It has already payed of in a part-time job and many valuable experiences.
+It has already paid off in a part-time job and many valuable experiences.

-After finishing my master, I hope to find an interesting job at one of the Ministries, where I will be challenged and can be a valuable addition to a team.
-It would be wonderful if I could work on relevant issues in international politics and use my skills and knowledge which I acquired during the master and the internships.”
+After finishing my Master’s programme, I hope to find an interesting job at one of the Ministries, where I will be challenged and I can be a valuable addition to a team.
+It would be wonderful if I could work on relevant issues in international politics and use my skills and knowledge which I acquired during the Master’s programme and the internships.”

 Nicolette Moors is a student